tarepan/vqvaevc/README.md

 VQ-VAE:

-* I normalize each latent embedding vector, so that it's on the unit 128- dimensional sphere.
+* I normalize each latent embedding vector, so that it's on the unit 128-dimensional sphere.
   Without this change, I was unable to get good utilization of the embedding vectors.
 * In the early stage of training, I scale with a small number the penalty term that apply to the input to the VQ layer.
   Without this, the input very often collapses into a degenerate distribution which always selects the same embedding vector.
 * During training, the target audio signal (which is also the input signal) is translated along the time axis by a random amount, uniformly chosen from [-128, 127] samples.
 Less importantly, some additive and multiplicative